nicoleraenair/natural-language-compiler/README.md

 2. To initialize opam, run `opam init` and enter `y` when prompted (you should be asked a question similar to `Do you want opam to modify ~/.zshrc?
 [N/y/f]`).

-3. To install the OCaml compiler, run both of the following:
+3. To set up the OCaml compiler, run both of the following:
 ```bash
 opam switch create 4.14.1
 eval $(opam env)